Chemotherapy drugs can cause side effects, but they don’t have to take over your life.

 Constipation and Diarrhea

 Other habits can also keep bathroom troubles at bay.
-For constipation, try high-fiber foods, exercise, and drinking lots of fluid.
+For constipation, try high-fiber foods, exercise, and drinking lots of fluids.
 For diarrhea, low-fiber foods like white rice, oatmeal, and skinless chicken may help.

-Some people getting chemo have trouble remembering things and concentrating.
+Some people who get chemo have trouble remembering things, focusing, and concentrating.
 It’s called "chemo brain" or "chemo fog."
-To keep yourself on track, try a few of these habits:
+To keep yourself on track, try a few of these steps:

 - Stick to a routine.